danlopezla-create/afinate-virex/docs/02-configuration.md

 ```

 Feature flags control:
-- **Navigation**: Disabled features are hidden from navbar and footer
+- **Navigation**: Disabled features are hidden from header and footer
 - **Sitemap**: Disabled features are excluded from `sitemap.xml`
 - **RSS**: Only enabled blog posts appear in the feed
 - **Pages**: Pages remain accessible via direct URL (not deleted)